-Edward Blackwell (1929 – 1992) was one of the pioneer of the free jazz drumming, born in New Orleans he was known for his extensive work with Ornette Coleman.
-His musical roots, however, were extremely different, from New Orleans second-line drumming to the Blues, Big Band swing, the music of the Mardi Gras Indians, Caribbean music and Rhythm & Blues.
+Edward Blackwell (1929 – 1992) was one of the pioneers of free jazz drumming.
+Born in New Orleans, he was known for his extensive work with Ornette Coleman.
+His musical roots, however, were extremely different, from New Orleans second-line drumming to the Blues, Big Band Swing, the music of the Mardi Gras Indians, Caribbean music, and Rhythm & Blues.
 During his career, Blackwell performed and recorded with various artists such as John Coltrane, Ray Charles, Charlie Haden, Anthony Braxton, Don Cherry, and many others.

 Here’s the audio, the solo starts at 3:20.